aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 # Generate tests for BGP peers in VRFs.
 avd_catalogs_allow_bgp_vrfs: false

+# Generate extra fabric-wide validation tests (e.g., reachability and routing tests).
+# This can generate many additional test inputs in the catalogs, and validation may take longer on large fabrics.
+avd_catalogs_extra_fabric_validation: false

 # Global timeout for the ANTA runner.
 Depending on the scale this can be adjusted.
 anta_runner_timeout: 30